soldair/node-forkfriend/README.md

     - stops the show. kills all child processes so your script can exit cleanly.
   - refork (script, cp ChildProcess [optional])
-    - kill and start a specific worker or any in the pool
+    - kill and start a specific worker or any in the pool stream
+  - write
+  - pause
+  - resume

 friend events

+  stream
+  - data
+    - this is a result message from a worker.
+  - pause
+    - if the pipes got backed up this will be emitted. a drain will be issued when data is processing again.
+  - drain
+    - any pending events have been sent and the stream is ready for more writing. process
   - message (message,script,args,cp ChildProcess)
     - a worker has sent you a message
   - worker (script,args,cp ChildProcess)